phepy: Visual benchmarks and improvements for out-of-distribution detectors: Toy-Comparisons of OOD Detection Methods and Related Work

 Evaluating OOD detectors is often difficult as the complexity of the data can obscure how a method performs.
 We introduce \href{https://github.com/juntyr/phepy}{\texttt{phepy}}, an open-source Python package to visually evaluate OOD detectors using three intuitive toy examples: \begin{enumerate} \item Two groups of training points are scattered along a line in the 2D feature space.
 The target output variable only depends on the location along the line.
 In this example, points off the line are definitely OOD. \item The training points are scattered around the sine-displaced boundary of a circle, but none are inside it.
 The target output variable only depends on the location along the boundary.
-Again, points off the line are OOD. \item The training points are sampled from a 10-dimensional multivariate normal distribution but one of the features is set to a constant.
-This example tests whether an OOD detector can find a needle in a haystack, i.e. identify that points which do not share the constant are OOD. \end{enumerate} In the following figures, each row showcases one detector.
+Again, points off the boundary are OOD. \item The training points are sampled from a 10-dimensional multivariate normal distribution but one of the features is set to a constant.
+This example tests whether an OOD detector can find a needle in a haystack. \end{enumerate} In the following figures, each row showcases one detector.
 Its detection score is transformed into a CET-L20-colour-coded \cite{color-cet-2015} confidence level representing the percentage of validation data with greater or equal ID scores \cite{dime-detector-2021}.
-The first two plots depict a subset of the training points in unlabelled 2D feature space with black markers.
-The third plot instead shows the \textit{distribution} of confidence values for different values for the constant-in-training feature.
-A white line marks this constant.
+In each row, the first two plots depict a subset of the training points in unlabelled 2D feature space with black markers.
+For the third plot we instead show the \textit{distribution} of confidence values.
+On the $x$-axis we have the dimension of the value that is set to a constant (here marked as the white line).
+The y-axis now shows the confidence values.
+A point on the graph is then a tuple consisting of the value for the particular dimension and the confidence score.

-\newpar First, we compare one interpretation of an ideal OOD detector with one-class support vector machines (SVMs), an unsupervised method available in \texttt{sklearn} \cite{scikit-learn-2011}. \Cref{fig:ideal-svm-ood-detection} shows that while the ideal detector succinctly extracts the training data subspaces on the line and circle boundaries, the one-class SVM generates two blurry confidence hills on the line and wrongly classifies most of the full circle as ID.
-For the haystack, the ideal detector assigns high confidence only to inputs that share the constant feature seen in training.
-One-class SVM instead spreads its confidence values uniformly.